ThePansmith/PanPack/README.md

    - Autolinting
       - By default, will **automatically fix** any lint issues in the KubeJS folder, keeping your code organized hassle free.
          - This behavior can be easily changed as applicable, if you prefer it to check pull requests
-      - Custom Rules for Recipe Spacing, Call Chains and GTm Multiblocks included
+      - Custom Rules for Recipe Spacing, Call Chains and GTm Multiblocks (and more) included
    - Autoupdating:
       - **Automatically sync your instance's mods** with the repository
       - **Automatically sync your instance's modloader version** (and more) with the repository